 The latest manufacturing trends will always rely upon some form of advanced technology.
 Across the world, research and development teams are working on ways to optimise technology, equipment and even labour forces to ensure that the manufacturing industry is ready for the challenges of the future.

 K-TIG is a prime example of advanced technology—it incorporates many of the trends in the manufacturing industry outlined above.
-It is entirely automated and capable of machine learning.
 It utilises machine technology through the K-TIG Evolve 1000 Controller, which connects the entire apparatus to another important trend, the Internet of Things.